Looking for a good book? 5 tips for readers.

 • pushes you to reflect on the human condition

-• hints at deep emotional complexity, at least in parts of the novel or selected characters.
+• portrays or hints at deep emotional complexity, at least in parts of the novel or selected characters.

 • convincing dialogue